lavie/flashcards/README.md

 3. After the set time elapses, the translation is revealed
 4. Timer continues for the same duration to allow reading the answer
 5. Process repeats with a new random verb
-6. User can click the timer to manually advance at any point
+6. User can click the timer to pause/resume the countdown (icon toggles between pause/play)
+7. Double-click the timer to manually advance to the next step

 #### Technical Architecture
 - **HTML/CSS/JavaScript**: No framework dependencies for maximum simplicity